 Medallion – Tax Court of Canada finds that a property management agreement with a rental property’s sole owner qualified as a joint venture for GST/HST purposes

-A corporation (MC) acted as a property manager for the rental properties of 10 corporations (the “Owners”) with which it did not deal at arm’s length in consideration for a percentage of the rents and other gross revenues that it collected.
+A corporation (MC) acted as a property manager for the rental properties of 10 corporations (the “Owners”) with which it did not deal at arm’s length in consideration for a percentage of the rents (which apparently included exempt residential rents) and other gross revenues that it collected.
 In addition to some of the more usual features of a property management agreement (which in this case were labelled “Joint Venture Agreements”), most significant decisions respecting their “joint venture” was required to be approved unanimously by a management committee consisting of a representative of each of MC and the Owner.
-MC took the view tht its share of the gross revenues was not consideration for a taxable supply made by it to the Owners.
+MC took the view that its share of the gross revenues was not consideration for a taxable supply made by it to the Owners (so that effectively GST, on a mangement fee, that would not have been eligible for an input tax credit was being avoided).
 The Crown took the view that there was no joint venture on the four grounds (taken from its Westcan listing of JV criteria) noted below (with Russell J’s finding noted after each):

 MC did not have a joint property interest in the subject matter of the venture: